dovecot/documentation/source/settings/plugin/fts-dovecot-plugin.rst

 It must be somewhat synchronized with :ref:`plugin-obox-setting_obox_fs` and ``mail_location``, see also :ref:`mail_location_settings`.

+It is strongly recommended to use fscache to speed up Obox and Dovecot FTS operation.
+It is recommended that the FTS and email fscaches point to DIFFERENT locations.

 A simple example with local storage for FTS::

   mail_plugins = $mail_plugins fts fts_dovecot